vercel/next.js/docs/api-reference/cli.md

 ### Working with Load-balancer Timeouts

-When deploying Next.js behind an upstream proxy (e.g. a load-balancer like AWS ELB/ALB) it's important to configure Next's underlying http-server with [keep-alive timeouts](https://nodejs.org/api/http.html#http_server_keepalivetimeout) that are _smaller_ than the upstream proxies' timeouts.
-Otherwise, once a keep-alive timeout is reached for a given TCP connection, Node.js will immediately terminate that connection without notifying the upstream proxies.
-This results in the upstream proxies throwing intermittent 5xx errors whenever they attempt to reuse a connection that Node.js has already terminated.
+When deploying Next.js behind a downstream proxy (e.g. a load-balancer like AWS ELB/ALB) it's important to configure Next's underlying http-server with [keep-alive timeouts](https://nodejs.org/api/http.html#http_server_keepalivetimeout) that are _larger_ than the downstream proxies' timeouts.
+Otherwise, once a keep-alive timeout is reached for a given TCP connection, Node.js will immediately terminate that connection without notifying the downstream proxies.
+This results in the downstream proxies throwing intermittent 5xx errors whenever they attempt to reuse a connection that Node.js has already terminated.

 To configure the timeout values for the production Next.js server, pass `--keepAliveTimeout` (in milliseconds) to `next start`, like so: